Adelomelon beckii

 Adelomelon beckii, common name the Beck's volute, is a species of sea snail, a marine gastropod mollusk in the family Volutidae, the volutes.

 Description

 The length of the shell varies between 150 mm and 495 mm.

+(Original description in Latin) The shell is ovate-fusiform and tawny.
+It is inscribed with brownish-chestnut, slightly angular lines, and is transversely striated with minute, slightly undulating striae.
+The whorls are tuberculate and subtly plicate, with the body whorl being very long.
+The spire is of moderate height.
+The columella is triplicate, and the aperture is ovate-elongate.

 Distribution

 This marine species occurs off the Atlantic coast of South America and off the Falkland Islands.